Wake Up Mom!

 Can't you see your son is an addict?

-a heartbreaking journey through my son's addictive years.
+Wake Up Mom has launched and is available on Amazon!
+This story chronicles a heartbreaking journey through my son's addictive years.
 When I finally recognized his abuse of prescription drugs I tried to do everything in my power to get his life back on track.
 I felt compelled to write this story with the hope it may help others who have a loved one who is experiencing abuse.
 It hopefully will give some inspiration to those who are ready to give up.
-The book will be available on Amazon August 20!

 The son I was trying to save from addiction....